 In OOC terms, Subterranean London serves several purposes:

-• It’s a deliberate counterpoint to the dystopian nightmare that is surface London.
-In contrast to the city above, the city below doesn’t have surveillance cameras.
-There’s no one there to ask if you have a license for anything because, frankly, anyone down there has far more important things to worry about.
+- It’s a deliberate counterpoint to the dystopian nightmare that is surface London.
+In contrast to the city above, the subterranean world doesn’t have surveillance cameras.
+There’s no one there to ask if you have a license for anything — because, frankly, anyone who’s down there has far more important things to worry about.
 Outside of a few mortal-centric places, Human law doesn’t exist down there.
 And up to a point, that’s great — until you want the police to be around, need ambulance service, stable electricity, clean food or water, or a place to sleep where you don’t have to keep one eye open.

-• It’s a source of antagonists.
+- It’s a source of antagonists.
 Subterranean London is far too vast for anyone, or even any faction, to control any part of it for long.
 Even keeping track of it all quickly became impossible in the early days of the city.
-There’s always space for a couple of Fomori, or a Kindred lost to Wassail, or a Thallain war party, or a Nephandi searching for some horrible secret.
+It is sparsely populated — there are no nightclubs, bars, markets, and so on — but there’s always space for a couple of Fomori, or a Kindred lost to Wassail, or a Thallain war party, or a Nephandi searching for some horrible secret.

 Players are welcome to use Subterranean London in their own storylines, for any of the purposes above, with the following restrictions: